Back to All States

 4. Firearm Identification

 Privacy Note: We do not store your firearm serial numbers or personal ID data.
-This document is generated locally in your browser and your information never touches our servers.
+This document is generated locally in your browser.

-Generating your official Texas gun bill of sale takes less than 5 minutes using our interactive builder above.
+Generating your Texas gun bill of sale takes less than 5 minutes using our interactive builder above.
 Under Tex.
 Penal Code § 46.06, recording the precise serial number, weapon specifications, and verifying the buyer's TX Driver License / State ID # is your primary line of legal defense should the firearm ever be traced back to you.

 Need a field-by-field breakdown on how to legally execute this transfer?
 Read our comprehensive, nationwide Step-by-Step Firearm Bill of Sale Guide.